eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 After you install your local IDE and configure Codewind for local use, you will use the Codewind CLI to:

-1. deploy Codewind to your cloud
+1. Deploy Codewind to your cloud
-2. create additional instances of Codewind on your cloud, as required
+2. Create additional instances of Codewind on your cloud, as required

 Finally, you will learn how to remove a remote deployment of Codewind.